andrwlinx/HackMIT2025-Clearcare/README.md

-# ClearCompass
+# ClearCare

 A simple healthcare cost transparency tool that helps patients understand medical pricing before they get care.

 ## What it does

 Medical bills are confusing and expensive.
-ClearCompass shows you:
+ClearCare shows you:
 - How much procedures actually cost at different hospitals
 - What you'll pay after insurance
 - Financial aid programs you might qualify for